LasseWolter/honours-project-21-22/log.md

 - the lower or equal to zero seems to be a problem with my newly trained models only

+  - actually not -> it also happens with the old evaluation

   - the original model doesn't seem to have this problem
   - tested on the same small 10s segment
   - this line is the problem: `# probs = laugh_segmenter.lowpass(probs)`